Current position and employer: World Bank and Carnegie Endowment for International Peace

-Why have you chosen McCourt?
+Why did you choose McCourt?
 It felt like McCourt spoke to me—the curriculum, the faculty, the location.

 You know how you are certain of the big picture, but you are not exactly sure how to get there?
 That's how my relationship with international development has been.
 I've always been fascinated by Economic Theories, especially with regards to fine-tuning them into workable development policies.
 And so, I did my research and realized that McCourt was the institution that could help me paint this perfect picture.

-What's the best part of your experience so far?
+What was the best part of your experience?
 The best experience for me has been the fact that I'm surrounded by brilliant minds.
 The members of my cohort are amazing, the faculty is exceptionally sound, and the guest speakers at several seminars organized by the school have left me in awe.